 Stay up-to-date by signing up to receive Michael’s eNewsletter.Subscribe Now

-Over four hundred people converged on Aquinas College’s Mahon Theatre to celebrate the invaluable contribution of Deakin’s one hundred most humble, dedicated, and passionate local heroes.
+Over eight hundred people converged on Yarra Valley Grammar’s George Wood Performing Arts Theatre to celebrate the invaluable contribution of Deakin’s 120 most humble, dedicated, and passionate local heroes.

 The Deakin Community Awards is an initiative presented by Michael Sukkar to honour the community spirit and selfless contribution of our unsung local heroes.

-“The strength of our community does not rest in formal institutions, but those individuals who tirelessly work for the benefit of others in our local community,” Michael said.
+“The strength of our community does not rest in formal institutions, but those individuals who tirelessly work to make Deakin a better place for everyone that lives here,” Michael said.

-“The service to our community by these individuals cannot be understated.
+“The service of those recognised tonight cannot be understated.
 They do what they do without expectation of reward or praise.

-“The only expectation they have is that they leave our community in a better place than where they found it.”
+“Their only motivation is to leave our community in a better place than where they found it.”

-The overall Deakin Community Award winner, Ray Freeman (pictured), was recognised for his decades of service to a number of community organisations like the Lions Club of Nunawading, the Ringwood Cricket Club, Eastern Emergency Relief Network, the Whitehorse Community Chest, and local schools.
+The overall Deakin Community Award winner, Edwina Ricci, was recognised for her years of service to a number of community organisations like the Croydon Chamber of Commerce, Croydon Rotary, SALT, City of Well Being, and local schools.

 Michael thanked all the local community groups, clubs and organisations that participated in this year’s awards.

-“Congratulations to the five finalists, and all award recipients, and thank you to all those who made this year’s award ceremony an exceptionally special evening,” Michael said.
+“Congratulations to all award recipients, and thank you to all those who made this year’s award ceremony an exceptionally special evening,” Michael said.